andymeneely/squib/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+# What's up the with the name?

+Truthfully, I just thought it was a cool, simple word that was not used much in the Ruby community nor the board game community.
+But, now that I've committed to the name, I've realized that:

+* Squibs are small explosive devices, much like Squib "explodes" your rules into a playable game
+* Squibs are often used in heist movies, leading to a sudden plot twist that often resembles the twists of good tabletop game
+* Squibs are also part of the Harry Potter world - they are people who are non-magical but wizard-born.
+Squib is aware of wizarding magic and comes from that heritage, but it's not magical itself.